eclipse-ecsp/device-message/README.md

 ## Usage

-Device Message component is responsible for interfacing all communication with the device.
-Inbound messages are routed via Device Messaging before services process the messages.
-Outgoing messages from services to devices are also routed via Device Messaging.
-Under the hood it does a lot more keeping track of device connection status with hivemq, persisting events in database if vehicle is inactive, waking up a device if its inactive , retrying events if device has not received it etc.
+1. Device Message component is responsible for sending the configuration to the device whenever there is an update in the configuration.
+2. Internal service calls the Device Message API to initiate sending the configuration.
+3. The Device Message component sends the configuration to the device using an MQTT channel.
+4. The configuration is saved in the Device Shadow collection database.
+5. The device client can later retrieve the latest configuration by calling the Device Shadow API also.

 ## Built With Dependencies